Marc Goossens: Racing career

 Goossens drove full-time in Formula 3000 from 1994 to 1996 and part-time from 1999 to 2001.
 In between, he drove in endurance races and is a veteran of the 24 Hours of Le Mans.
 From 2002 to 2005 he then raced in FIA GT.
-In 2007 and 2008 he drove a Riley-Pontiac Daytona Prototype at the Rolex Sports Car Series, scoring two wins with teammate Jim Matthews.
+In 2007 and 2008, he drove a Riley-Pontiac Daytona Prototype at the Rolex Sports Car Series, scoring two wins with teammate Jim Matthews.

-He also finished ninth in his first NASCAR Busch Series start at Autodromo Hermanos Rodriguez in 2006 for Robert Yates Racing in their No. 90 Ford.
+Goossens also finished ninth in his first NASCAR Busch Series start at Autodromo Hermanos Rodriguez in 2006 for Robert Yates Racing in their No. 90 Ford.
 Goossens returned to Yates later that year to make his NASCAR Cup Series debut in August of that year at Watkins Glen International in the No. 90, but crashed out and finished 43rd.
 Goossens made another Cup start in 2007 at Infineon Raceway, driving the No. 91 Toyota for Riley-D'Hondt Motorsports.
 He was running well until a mechanical failure dropped him to 36th.
 He was set to make another start in the same car at Watkins Glen, but with rain in the forecast for qualifying and the No. 91 only being a part-time team, the team withdrew as they would have missed the race.